 In one debate, he proposed a method to detect infidelity in which God should “give women a hymen that grows back every time she has intercourse with a different guy, because that will be a ‘visible sign’ of the breach of trust,” according to a recollection by David Kennedy published in a Harvard debate team reunion booklet in 2001.

 Mr. Kennedy’s debate partner mocked Mr. Cruz’s knowledge of the subject matter by contorting herself to see how the anatomy in question could be “visible,” according to the booklet.

 Another unmistakable example of Cruz’s early misogynistic roots can be seen when he expressed his disdain for women in the workplace.

 When an Amherst team argued at a tournament in 1989 that Ricky Ricardo should have let Lucy work, Mr. Cruz said, in an incensed voice: “Well, guess what, I’m Cuban!
 And no self-respecting Cuban man of the era would let his wife work.”

 Most people outgrow the quixotic ideas of their youth.
 But it seems that Ted Cruz’s misogynistic proclivity has only grown stronger.

-It is no secret that the Republican party is failing miserably with American women.
-And by promoting candidates like Ted Cruz, it appears that they don’t have any intentions of fixing that problem.
-Because of all the potential GOP candidates, Cruz has arguably the most anti-woman agenda we’ve seen in quite some time.
+For the past eight years Republicans have been failing miserably with American women.
+And by promoting people like Ted Cruz, it appears that they don’t have any intentions of fixing that problem.
+Because outside of Trump and Pence, Cruz has arguably the most anti-woman agenda we’ve seen in quite some time.

 In addition to coming down on the wrong side of nearly every issue important to women, Cruz is also determined to make abortion illegal in this country, in all cases, including rape and incest.
 Another issue that is apparently very important to him is overturning non-discrimination laws regarding reproductive health, which currently prevent employers from taking action against workers for using birth control or having abortions.